-Kars, standing at an altitude of 1750 meters in Eastern Anatolia, has played an important role in Turkish history and was at the center of the Turkish-Russian War.
+Kars, standing at an altitude of 1,750 meters (5,741 feet) in Eastern Anatolia, has played an important role in Turkish history and was at the center of the Turkish-Russian War between 1877-1878 after which it remained under the Russian rule for about 40 years.
 The Russian legacy can still be seen in much of the town's architecture.
 The lower city unfolds at the foot of an impressive Seljuk fortress of the 12th century.
 Nearby, the Havariler Museum (the 10th century Church of the Apostles) reveals a curious mixture of architectural influences.
 Bas-reliefs representing the twelve apostles in rather stiff and awkward poses, ring the exterior drum of the dome.

 The Archaeological Museum houses beautiful wood-carvings, an excellent collection of coins found in the surrounding region, as well as many ethnographic items relating to eastern Turkey.
 Kars is particularly known for its distinctive kilims and carpets, and it retains a strong heritage of folk dancing.
 Visitors always seem to enjoy this traditional entertainment.
 On the mountain pastures, villagers produce excellent Kasar cheese (yellow cheese) and delicious honey.

 The Kur river divides Ardahan and separates the ancient part on one side and the new city on the other.
 A 16th century castle built by Sultan Selim the Grim, one of the most stately citadels in Turkey with 14 towers and a span of 745 meters, stands in the old part of the city.